joshnuss/ecommerce-experiments/README.md

 # Experiments

+## RethinkDB

+- Use RethinkDB as backend store
+  - NoSQL provides easy to customize models (e.g. easily add attributes to Product model)
+  - Changefeeds will provide realtime interactions with the browser

 ## Web Sockets

 - Cart data would not need to be constantly fetched with each request and can be synced across browsers